quintenkasteel/useDragDrop/README.md

-# Getting Started with UseSwipe
+# Getting Started with UseDragAndDrop
 A simple to use library that provides useSwipe hook for React that enables swipe gestures for touch screens.

 ## Usage